National Work From Home Day

 Some Quick Facts About Working From Home

-- Approximately a third of people polled say they have a difficult time finding a good work/life balance while working from home.
+- Approximately a third of people polled say they have difficulty finding a good work/life balance while working from home.

 - The average remote worker earns approximately $60,000 per year.